|Nutrition Facts (per serving)|

 Velouté is one of the five mother sauces of classical cuisine.
 It can be made with any white stock, but this version, the fish velouté, is made with fish stock.
 There's also a veal velouté and a chicken velouté.

-- Meanwhile, in a separate heavy-bottomed saucepan, melt the clarified butter over a medium heat until it becomes frothy.
+Meanwhile, in a separate heavy-bottomed saucepan, melt the clarified butter over medium heat until it becomes frothy.
 Don't let it turn brown, though—that'll affect the flavor.